Welcome to our in-depth exploration of React's useState hook! If

 bugs.

-10. How to use useState
+10. How to use useState with asynchronous code?

 When dealing with asynchronous code, consider using the

-hook in combination with useState
+useEffect hook in combination with useState to

 handle side effects and asynchronous operations.

-11. What are the common pitfalls when using useState
+11. What are the common pitfalls when using useState?

 Common pitfalls include directly modifying objects, conditionally calling

-, and not considering the asynchronous nature of state
+useState, and not considering the asynchronous nature of state

 updates.

-12. How to handle multiple state variables with useState
+12. How to handle multiple state variables with useState?

 For managing multiple state variables, simply call

-multiple times, each for a different state variable.
+useState multiple times, each for a different state variable.

-13. Are there alternatives to useState
+13. Are there alternatives to useState for state management in

 React?

-Yes, alternatives include using the useReducer
+Yes, alternatives include using the useReducer hook for more

 complex state logic or opt useState for external state management libraries like